repasuma/mcp-oauth2-aws-cognito/README.md

 ## Overview

-This repository demonstrates how to secure a Model Context Protocol (MCP) server using OAuth 2.1 authorization flows with AWS Cognito, implemented entirely with Node.js and Express.js.
+This repository demonstrates how to secure a Model Context Protocol (MCP) server using OAuth 2.1 authorization flows, implemented entirely with Node.js and Express.js.
+While this example uses AWS Cognito as the backing authorization server, the implementation is **provider-agnostic** and can work with any OAuth 2.1 compliant authorization server.

-Based on the new MCP Authorization Specification published in April 2025, this project showcases:
+Based on the MCP Authorization Specification (version 2025-06-18), this project showcases:
-- MCP server acting as a **Resource Server** (RS)
+- MCP server acting as a **Resource Server** (RS) with generic OAuth endpoints
-- AWS Cognito acting as an **Authorization Server** (AS)
+- Provider-agnostic OAuth 2.1 implementation (example uses AWS Cognito)
-- OAuth 2.1 Authorization Code Flow with PKCE
+- OAuth 2.1 Authorization Code Flow with PKCE and RFC 8707 Resource Indicators
 - Protected Resource Metadata (PRM) document discovery
-- Dynamic discovery of Authorization Server metadata
+- **Fully dynamic** authorization server metadata discovery
 - Dynamic Client Registration (DCR) support
+- Enhanced security features from MCP 2025-06-18 specification
 - Two client implementations:
   - Static client with pre-configured credentials
   - Auto-discovery client with dynamic registration

+## Provider-Agnostic Design

+This implementation follows OAuth 2.1 standards to ensure compatibility with any compliant authorization server:
+- **MCP Server**: Exposes standard OAuth metadata endpoints and proxies to the backing authorization server
+- **Clients**: Discover authorization servers dynamically without hardcoded provider-specific logic
+- **Token Validation**: Uses discovered JWKS URIs and issuer information from authorization server metadata
+- **Flexible Backend**: While Cognito is used as an example, any OAuth 2.1 server can be substituted

 ## Understanding the New MCP Authorization Spec